moabukar/Kubernetes-and-Cloud-Native-Associate-KCNA/docs/kcna/questions.md

 <details close>

-<summary> :small_blue_diamond: 19.
+<summary> 19.
 What is the command to list all the available objects in your Kuberenetes cluster ?  </summary>
 <br>

 1. kubectl list api-resources